Today I’m going to go through a whole bunch of really cheap options for Sony full-frame cameras.

 F 2.8 aperture means that for this lens, low light will be a highlight.

 You can get pretty good low-light results with this lens.

-Low light image quality itself is nice, especially at lower ISOs, and the vlog background blur you get is really pretty so that you could use manual focus will pay a bit closer attention to ensure you get good results.
+Low light image quality itself is nice, especially at lower ISOs, and the vlog background blur you get is really pretty so you could use manual focus and pay a bit closer attention to ensure you get good results.